nealshiyekar/portfolio/README.md

 <br>
 ### Big Data - KMeans Clustering & Recommender Systems

-- K-means clustering analysis with Spark MLlib on housing datatset
+- K-means clustering analysis with Spark MLlib on housing dataset
 - Collaborative filtering to find the accuracy of an ALS model with Spark MLlib on movie ratings